Summarize this article with

 Compromised accounts damage brand reputation & impacts the bottom line

 Financial loss is just one negative fallout of ATO fraud.
-Companies who fail to protect their customers also suffer from reputational damage and broken customer trust, which can take a long time to recover from, potentially further impacting future revenues.
+Companies that fail to protect their customers also suffer from reputational damage and broken customer trust, which can take a long time to recover from, potentially further impacting future revenues.

 As we covered in a previous blog post, the financial and legal consequences of an account takeover attack can be substantial.
 For example:

-• Marriott, which suffered an undetected data breach from 2014-2018, unknowingly exposed the personal and payment details of up to 500 million guests.
+- Marriott, which suffered an undetected data breach from 2014-2018, unknowingly exposed the personal and payment details of up to 500 million guests.
 The attack led to multiple lawsuits, on top of a $23.8 million GDPR fine.

 Being able to quickly identify account takeover attempts is critical for businesses to prevent or mitigate potential damage.
 Some red flags to keep an eye out for include:

-• Abnormal transaction patterns.
+- Abnormal transaction patterns.
 Transactions that significantly deviate from a user’s typical behavior, such as a number of high-value transactions in a short period of time or making purchases in unusual locations, can indicate that an account may be compromised.

-• Multiple account lockouts.
+- Multiple account lockouts.
 When a large number of users report being locked out of their accounts within a short timeframe, it could be a sign of a large-scale ATO attack attempt.

 Why is account takeover protection important?